Have you ever heard people refer to themselves as “Apple people,” “Nike people,” or “Trader Joe’s” people?

 This is a great strategy when mixing your traditional marketing campaigns with brand awareness campaigns.
 They don’t always have to be one in the same, but they definitely can be.

-In the last year, six million more people have started listening to podcasts.
+More than one-third of Americans 12 and older listen to podcasts regularly.
 There’s no doubt podcasts play an important role in our lives … and marketing efforts.

 Podcasts used to be a complicated process, only created by those with a studio and fancy microphone.
 Now, it’s easier than ever to create and release a podcast, and doing so can do wonders for your brand awareness efforts.